-- 3.10 Sompting Parish Council are currently working with their community and partners (with support from Action in Rural Sussex) to prepare a Neighbourhood Plan for Sompting Parish.
-This will give the community the a greater opportunity to influence and address development needs in Sompting.
-The Neighbourhood Plan will need to be in general conformity with the Local Plan. - 3.11 In 2012, Sompting was allocated funding as part of the Lottery BIG Local Programme.
-This funding, which is spread over 10 years, will facilitate community led initiatives and it will be for local people to identify priorities to improve Sompting and make it a better place to live. - 3.12 Part Two of this Local Plan proposes development of Greenfield sites on the edge of Sompting, (referred to as West Sompting in this Plan) as well as other sites in the Adur area.
+- 3.8 Sompting Parish Council is currently working with their community and partners (with support from Action in Rural Sussex) to prepare a Neighbourhood Plan for Sompting Parish.
+This will give the community a greater opportunity to influence development in Sompting. - 3.9 In 2012, Sompting was allocated funding as part of the Lottery BIG Local Programme.
+This funding, which is spread over 10 years, will facilitate community led initiatives and it will be for local people to identify priorities to improve Sompting and make it a better place to live. - 3.10 Part Two of this Local Plan allocates development of Greenfield sites on the edge of Sompting, (referred to as West Sompting in this Plan) as well as other sites in the Adur area.